 Who Are We?

-Sumitomo (SHI) Demag Plastics Machinery UK Ltd. is a 100% wholly owned subsiduary of Demag Plastics Group in Schwaig, Germany.
+Sumitomo (SHI) Demag UK Ltd, is a wholly owned subsidiary of Sumitomo (SHI) Demag Gmbh, Schwaig, Germany.

 Hamilton Machinery Sales was the original agency company for Ankerwerk injection moulding machines in the U.K. and Ireland and started trading with Ankerwerk in 1957.
 In 1971 Demag acquired one hundred per cent of Ankerwerk Gebr.
 Goller GmbH and Albert Stübbe, two of the major suppliers of injection moulding machines in Europe.
 As a result of the acquisition of Ankerwerk, the manufacturing facility in Nürnberg was closed and production was transferred to its second plant in Schwaig, 15 km from Nürnberg, where a major expansion was implemented.

 At the time the Ankerwerk machines were sold in the U.K. and Ireland by Hamilton Machinery Sales and Stübbe machines were sold by Mortimer Machine Tools Limited.
 As a result of the outright purchase of Ankerwerk and Stübbe by Demag AG, Demag formed a joint company with Hamilton Machinery Sales in 1974 in the U.K. to sell both ranges of machines.
 The new company, Demag Hamilton Limited successfully integrated the sales of both types of machines within the organisation and in 1979, as a result of AG purchasing Demag, the Company changed to Demag Hamilton Limited.

 In 1980 the Ankerwerk and Stübbe ranges were superseded by the Demag 'D' series of machines.